mouse-reeve/kyranides/03_book_1.md

 of a Bass ℥iij. the best Honey ℥vj.
 When this is old, it is better.
 But _Kirani's_ Eye Salve was thus;  Of _Olibanum_ ℥vj.
 Gall of a
 _Bass_, Gall of a Vultur, each ℥vj.
-Prpper ℥iij.
+Pepper ℥iij.
 Honey without dross ℥iij.
-In the _[Lapis?]
+In the Stone
-Lyngurius_ engrave a Vulture, and put underneath a little Frankincense, and the top of the Bird's Wings, and carry it: for it will be good for the Pin and Web in the Eyes.
+_Lyngurius_ engrave a Vulture, and put underneath a little Frankincense, and the top of the Bird's Wings, and carry it: for it will be good for the Pin and Web in the Eyes.